 A Family membership entitles the member to one vote per family by the parent or legal guardian on all matters pertaining to the Association.
 A Senior Membership is also entitled to one vote as is the Non-Competitive Member.

-The Annual General Meeting of the Association is held on the second Sunday of September to elect a new Executive.
+The Annual General Meeting of the Association is held on the second Sunday of September where the Executive Board is elected.
 Membership in the Association runs from October 1st to September 30th.
 The fiscal year is September 1st to August 31st.
-All members are encouraged to attend the Annual General Meeting or any of the Executive Meeting held during the year.
-We invited comment and suggestions from members with a view to improving our Dance Competitions and Highland Games.
+All members are encouraged to attend the Annual General Meeting or any of the monthly Executive Meetings.
+We invite comment and suggestions from members with a view to improving our Dance Competitions and Highland Games.

-This website is our latest project where we will be offering on-line membership, online entry application to our competitions and hopefully to our Games.
-We expect we will have our Results pages updated in a timely fashion and we will reload our 16 years of history.
+This website is our latest project with on-line membership active, and online entry to our competitions to follow shortly.
+We are hopeful to offer the same service to the Games we organise.
+We are working on our Results pages and eventually will reload our 17 years of history.

 Frequently Asked Questions

-Q: What is the difference between HDAO membership and Scotdance annual fee?
+Q: What is the difference between HDAO membership and Scotdance Registration?

 Q: Do I require an HDAO membership to dance at summer games?

-A: H.D.A.O. organises the dance competitions at Georgetown, Cobourg, Kincardine, Cobourg, Cambridge and Fergus.
+A: H.D.A.O. organises the dance competitions at Georgetown, Cobourg, Kincardine, Cambridge , Uxbridge and Fergus.
 You are not required to be a member of the H.D.A.O. to participate in the Summer Games.